-- (1) If a notice (reference) on a harmonised standard has been published in the Official Journal of the European Union and the standard has been adopted as the standard of at least one Member State of the European Union and unless legislation provides otherwise, it will be presumed that products or services conforming with the standard also conform to technical regulations to the extent of the requirements covered by the standard. - (2) If a notice (reference) published on a harmonised standard in the Official Journal of the European Union has been repealed, products or services will not be deemed to comply with the relevant technical regulations in the event the standard is adhered to. - (3) If an additional notice (reference) has been published on a harmonised standard in the Official Journal of the European Union, the conformity of products or services with the relevant technical regulations will, in the event of adherence to the standard, be presumed on the terms and conditions set out in the notice.
+- (1) Where a notice (reference) on a harmonised standard has been published in the Official Journal of the European Union and the standard has been adopted as the standard of at least one Member State of the European Union and unless legislation provides otherwise, it is presumed that products or services conforming with the standard also conform to technical rules to the extent of the requirements covered by the standard. - (2) Where a notice (reference) published on a harmonised standard in the Official Journal of the European Union has been repealed, products or services are not deemed to comply with the relevant technical rules in the event the standard is adhered to. - (3) Where an additional notice (reference) has been published on a harmonised standard in the Official Journal of the European Union, the conformity of products or services with the relevant technical rules is, in the event of adherence to the standard, presumed on the terms and conditions set out in the notice.

 § 42.
-Reference to standard in technical regulation
+Reference to standard in technical rule

-(1) When taking the requirements of a standard into account in a technical regulation, only the significant requirements or objectives are laid down and, where necessary, a reference to the standard is made.
-A standard may be referred to directly or in general in a technical regulation.
-In terms of its legal meaning, a reference to a standard is recommended or mandatory.
+- (1) When taking the requirements of a standard into account in a technical rule, only the significant requirements or objectives are laid down and, where necessary, a reference to the standard is made.
+A standard may be referred to directly or in general in a technical rule.
+In terms of its legal meaning, a reference to a standard is recommended or mandatory. - [RT I, 10.05.2014, 1 entry into force 20.05.2014] - (2) A reference to a standard is direct where it contains the designation of the standard, which is a combination of the abbreviation of the standardisation body that adopted or drew up the standard and the number of the standard.
+A direct reference is given with or without a date.
+In the event of a reference with a date, the standard is adhered to as of the date and, in the event of a standard without a date, the standard is adhered to as amended.

-- (2) A reference to a standard is direct if it contains the designation of the standard, which is a combination of the abbreviation of the standardisation body that adopted or drew up the standard and the number of the standard.
-A direct reference will be given with or without a date.
-In the event of a reference with a date, the standard will be adhered to as of the date and, in the event of a standard without a date, the standard will be adhered to as amended. - (3) A reference to a standard is general if reference is made to standards adopted by a standardisation body or to standards identified otherwise and the reference does not contain the designation of the standard. - (4) A reference to a standard is deemed recommended if other solutions besides following the referred standard can be applied for the purpose of complying with the requirements of law.
+- (3) A reference to a standard is general where reference is made to standards adopted by a standardisation body or to standards identified otherwise and the reference does not contain the designation of the standard. - (4) A reference to a standard is deemed recommended where other solutions besides following the referred standard can be applied for the purpose of complying with the requirements of law.
 In the present case another solution does not mean the obligation to follow another standard.

-[RT I, 10.05.2014, 1 entry into force 20.05.2014] - (5) A reference to a standard is mandatory if only the referred standard may be followed for the purpose of complying with the requirements of law.
+[RT I, 10.05.2014, 1 entry into force 20.05.2014] - (5) A reference to a standard is mandatory where only the referred standard may be followed for the purpose of complying with the requirements of law.
 A mandatory reference to a standard may be a direct or general reference.

-(6) A mandatory reference to a standard must not be made in a technical regulation.
+(6) A mandatory reference to a standard must not be made in a technical rule.
 By way of exception, a mandatory reference may be made upon performance of obligations of Estonia, which arise from international law or legislation of the European Union, provided that it is the only way of complying with the requirements arising from law.

-(7) Where a recommended reference to a standard is set out in a technical regulation, compliance with the relevant requirements of law is presumed upon adherence to the referred standard with regard to the requirements covered by the standard.
+(7) Where a recommended reference to a standard is set out in a technical rule, compliance with the relevant requirements of law is presumed upon adherence to the referred standard with regard to the requirements covered by the standard.